-Cient Certificate/Client private key - The client certificate and private key are used to authenticate the network device.
-They can be uploaded as separate files or in one combined file (e.g. a PFX file or a PEM file).
+Client certificate and Client private key - The client certificate and private key are used to authenticate the network device.
+They can be uploaded as separate files or in one combined file (e.g. a PFX or a PEM file).
 Use the Client private key field if uploading one combined file.
 For each file, enter the path to the file, or locate the file using the Browse button.
 Then click Upload.
-To remove a file, click Remove.
+To remove a certificate, click Remove.